gagayuan/alignshort/README.md

 ## What is alignshort?
-alignshort is a very fast DNA short sequence alignment software that supports setting the number of mismatches and bidirectional alignment of nucleotides.
+alignshort is a very fast DNA short sequence alignment software that only consider the number of nucleotide mismatches and bi-directional alignment.

 ## Installation and usage
 ### Direct download